irfan786khan/6G-Diffusion-Digital-Twin-MARL/README.md

 ## Contact

-For questions or issues, please open an issue in the repository.
+For questions or issues, please open an issue in the repository or email to wali_samad@qzuie.edu.cn.
 ```

----

 This README provides complete documentation including:
 - System overview and architecture